 What will I win?

 The winner will be contacted via phone or email.
-The rifle and scope must be picked up within 30 days of the winner being contacted, or the winner will forfeit the prize.
+The kayak package must be picked up within 30 days of the winner being contacted, or the winner will forfeit the prize.
 The prize must be picked up by the contest winner from one of our district offices in Essex, St. Johnsbury, Barre, Montpelier, Springfield, or Rutland.

 Only those eligible to purchase a license will be entered in the contest.
 Employees of the Vermont Fish & Wildlife Department and their immediate families including minor children and spouses are not eligible for this contest.